 - Continuous monitoring and adjustment of inventory levels in our UK, Ireland and EU facilities to reflect the new exit date.
-This monitoring ensures that we can adjust to fluctuations in demand and supply.
+This monitoring ensures that we can adjust to fluctuations in demand and supply

-- We have worked with our logistics partners to identify alternative shipping routes and have plans in place to switch routes with minimal notice if and when required.
+- We have worked with our logistics partners to identify alternative shipping routes and have plans in place to switch routes with minimal notice if required.
 For our shipments to Ireland we have permanently changed our routes so that they no longer transit through the UK, avoiding any potential delays with shipments from the EU to the UK.
-In case of a no-deal, we want to ensure supply of goods to Northern Ireland by having the option to route goods from our UK-based warehouse.
+In case of a no-deal, we want to ensure supply of goods to Northern Ireland by having the option to route goods from our UK-based warehouse

 Despite the political uncertainty, we are confident that our planning will enable us to maintain the high level of customer service and support you have come to expect.
 We will keep you informed of any significant changes or updates as events unfold.